swindjam/brands-service-api/README.md

 - A HTTPS setup is unnecessary, as this would be handled via a reverse proxy in a production version of the app, as per the Fastify recommendations (see https://fastify.dev/docs/latest/Guides/Recommendations/#use-a-reverse-proxy).
 - A simplified cache mechanism is in place to demonstrate that this data should be cached, although in a production application it is recommended that this be behind a cache provider (such as Fastly or Varnish) for resilience and extra features (e.g. deployed in multiple locales).
 - We should be more specific with 5xx errors, e.g. setting a timeout for the API routes with a 504 response to reduce the load on the system in production.
+- The responses from this API are not currently pagination, either by a page or start and limit parameters, but this should be added to reduce the response sizes and prevent unnecessary data transfer.

 # Running the app